ARM-software/SCP-firmware/user_guide.md

 The build system generates the list of firmware images as defined by the product.mk file associated with the product.
-For SGM platforms, two firmware images are built, referred to as 'scp_romfw' and 'scp_ramfw' below.
+For SGM platforms, two firmware images are built: scp_romfw.bin and scp_ramfw.bin.

-The scp_romfw firmware image exists in the ROM of the system.
+The scp_romfw.bin firmware image exists in the ROM of the system.
 It is the first firmware image executed when booting an SGM platform.
 It does the minimal setup and initialization of the system, and powers on the primary application core.
-Then, it waits for the primary core to load the scp_ramfw image into secure RAM before handing over execution to it.
+Then, it waits for the primary core to load the scp_ramfw.bin image into secure RAM before handing over execution to it.

-The scp_ramfw firmware image provides all the runtime services delegated to the SCP as a part of the system.
-It is loaded by the primary core and not the scp_romfw firmware to leverage the processing power of the application processor for image authentication.
+The scp_ramfw.bin firmware image provides all the runtime services delegated to the SCP as a part of the system.
+It is loaded by the primary core and not the scp_romfw.bin firmware to leverage the processing power of the application processor for image authentication.

-In order for the scp_ramfw firmware image to be loaded per the boot flow described above, a minimal application processor firmware needs to be available.
+In order for the scp_ramfw.bin firmware image to be loaded per the boot flow described above, a minimal application processor firmware needs to be available.
 This typically consists of at least two images:

 - bl1: First-stage bootloader stored in the system ROM
-- bl2: Second-stage bootloader loaded by bl1, responsible for loading the scp_ramfw firmware image and other application processor firmware images into system RAM
+- bl2: Second-stage bootloader loaded by bl1, responsible for loading the scp_ramfw.bin firmware image and other application processor firmware images into system RAM

-For more information about application processor firmware images and how to build them, please refer to the [Arm Trusted Firmware-A user guide](https://github.com/ARM-software/arm-trusted-firmware/blob/master/docs/user-guide.rst).
+For more information about application processor firmware images and how to build them, please refer to the [Arm Trusted Firmware-A user guide](https://github.com/ARM-software/arm-trusted-firmware/blob/master/docs/getting_started/user-guide.rst).

-In order for the bl2 firmware image and the scp_ramfw firmware image to be made available to their respective loaders, they must be packaged in a Firmware Image Package (FIP).
+In order for the bl2 firmware image and the scp_ramfw.bin firmware image to be made available to their respective loaders, they must be packaged in a Firmware Image Package (FIP).
 Please refer to the Arm Trusted Firmware-A user guide for instructions on building FIP packages.